muhammadqamar/user-task-app/README.md

 ## Environment Variables

 If running the app without Docker, you need to fill in the environment variables in the `.env.local` at the root folder.

-- `NEXTAUTH_SECRET` Cecret for next-auth
+- `NEXTAUTH_SECRET` Secret for next-auth
 - `KEYCLOAK_HOST` Url for keycloak issuer
 - `KEYCLOAK_REALM` Keycloak Realm
 - `KEYCLOAK_CLIENT_ID` Keycloack client id
 - `SERVER_URL` User-Task proxy Url

+## Prerequisites

+Before starting the UserTask UI, ensure that the following services are running:

+1. **Littlehorse Server**
+2. **Keycloak Server**
+3. **LH UserTasks Proxy Server**

+For detailed instructions on setting up these servers, please refer to the [Littlehorse documentation](https://github.com/littlehorse-enterprises/lh-user-tasks-api/blob/main/README.md).

 ## Development